TerjeNorderhaug/nexmo-pubnub-device-monitor/README.md

 Open the demo monitor page at https://nexmo-pubnub.herokuapp.com

-Depending on whether the server currently monitors any devices, the page may show a panel for each monitored device.
+The page will display a panel for each device that are monitored by the server (possibly none).
+Each panel shows the id of the device on top, and the more recent values from the device as transmitted in a pubnub message.

 To test out the monitoring and alert functionality, create device emulators by clicking the **+Emulate Device**